EU FILMS STAFF JOB DESCRIPTIONS

 - works

-with the producer in script supervision
+with the producer in script supervision, though defers to the producer on script details

 - helps with casting in cooperation